Indian Australians

 Indian Australians or Indo-Australians are Australians of Indian ancestry.
 This includes both those who are Australian by birth, and those born in India or elsewhere in the Indian diaspora.
-Indian Australians are one of the largest groups within the Indian diaspora, with 783,958 persons declaring Indian ancestry at the 2021 census, representing 3.1% of the Australian population.In 2019, the Australian Bureau of Statistics estimated that 721,050 Australian residents were born in India.
+Indian Australians are one of the largest groups within the Indian diaspora, with 783,958 persons declaring Indian ancestry at the 2021 census, representing 3.1% of the Australian population, and 673,352 stating that they were born India.
+If all Indian related ancestries are grouped together, then that number rises to 970,000, or 3.8% of the country's population.
+Furthermore, by June 2024, the Australia Bureau of Statistics reported that the Indian born population had increased 916,330 individuals, an increase of nearly 150,000.

 Indians are the youngest average age (34 years) and the fastest growing community both in terms of absolute numbers and percentages in Australia.

 In 2017–18 India was the largest source of new permanent annual migrants to Australia since 2016, and overall third largest source nation of cumulative total migrant population behind England and China, 20.5% or 33,310 out of 162,417 Australian permanent resident visas went to the Indians who also additionally had 70,000 students were studying in Australian universities and colleges, and Hindi (ranked 8th with 0.7% of total population) and Punjabi (ranked 10th with 0.6% of total population) are among the top 10 languages spoken in Australia.
-The largest Indian Australian population is found in the state of Victoria.
 Among Indian origin religions, which also include non-Indians, are Buddhist (2.4% of total population or 563,700 people), Hindus (1.9% or 440,300) and Sikhs (0.5% or 125,900).

 As of 2016, Indians were the highest educated migrant group in Australia with 54.6% of Indians in Australia having a bachelor's or higher degree, more than three times Australia's national average.